jessebyun/post-install-config/README.md

 <img src="https://i.imgur.com/gVdRlkx.png" height="80%" width="80%" alt="Create Departments"/>
 </p>
 <p>
-Configure the different departments for which the IT personnel would belong to.
+Configure the different departments for which the different IT personnel would belong to.
 </p>
 <br />
 <br />